 Talking about your bariatric surgery can be a touchy subject.
 Some people are strongly against bariatric surgery and may view you differently for having it.
 Most of these people are either uninformed, scared, jealous or a combination of the three.
 It’s a personal choice who you tell and don’t tell, however, any conversation about your upcoming surgery should focus on the health benefits.
-At minimum, your family doctor and spouse need to know.
-You may want to consider telling your children too, as they’ll see you getting smaller and may worry something is wrong with you.
-Family, friends and co-workers can either know or not, depending on how close you are.
+At a minimum, your family doctor and spouse need to know.
+You may want to consider telling your children too, as they’ll see you getting thinner and may worry something is wrong with you.
+Family, friends and co-workers can either know or not know, depending on how close you are.
 Talking about your bariatric surgery to loved ones should focus on the health and emotional benefits the weight loss will provide.

 Talking About Your Bariatric Surgery with Your Family Doctor

 Your first step in bariatric surgery may have already been to talk to your family doctor.
 However, if you were like me and went to the informational session first, talking about your bariatric surgery with your family doctor is a necessary step.
 Your family doctor cares for your overall medical needs, so he or she must know about any medical procedures you plan on having.
 Some items you may want to discuss are:

 - Any diet programs you may have tried

 - The risks of bariatric surgery

 - The rewards of bariatric surgery